aielte-research/LMSParEst/README.md

   -s SERIESTYPE, --seriestype SERIESTYPE
                         Type of the predicted sequence.
 Options: 'fBm' (Hurst), 'fOU' (Hurst) and 'ARFIMA' (d). (default: fBm)
   -m MODELTYPE, --modeltype MODELTYPE
                         Type of the prediction model.
-Options: 'LSTM' and 'conv1D'. (default: lstm) -w WEIGHTSFILE, --weightsfile WEIGHTSFILE
+Options: 'LSTM' and 'conv1D'. (default: LSTM) -w WEIGHTSFILE, --weightsfile WEIGHTSFILE
                         File path of the trained model weights.
 If desired to change the default which comes from the model and sequence selection. (default: None)
   -b BATCHSIZE, --batchsize BATCHSIZE